The Church of God in Hong Kong: Overview

 The Church of God in Hong Kong was founded by Yu Kwong Chiu Daniel in 1968, and started its ministry in Shatin.
-In the 1970s, the believers started to attend meetings at Pui Shing Primary School in Lam Tin.
-Yu Kwong Chiu Daniel, together with other devoted Christians, preached the gospel to the children in public estates.
-In the late 1970s, their ministry rapidly expanded to Tsuen Wan that attracted a large group of factory workers and secondary school students.
-Today, the Church of God in Hong Kong has spread its ministry in various categories of people including children, primary schools students, secondary schools students, university students, on-job population, families, seniors and the elderly.
+In the 1970s, the members started to attend meetings at Pui Shing Primary School in Lam Tin.
+Mr Yu, together with other Christians, preached the gospel to the children in public estates.
+In the late 1970s, their ministry expanded to Tsuen Wan that attracted factory workers and secondary school students.
+Today, the church has spread its ministry in various categories of people including children, primary schools students, secondary schools students, university students, on-job population, families, seniors and the elderly.

-In 1982, the Church of God in Hong Kong began their overseas ministry, that they first established the Church of God in Macau.
-Over 30 years of missionary, the church has established meeting places in 59 cities.
-The Church of God in Hong Kong is different from other denominational churches in terms of their practice of “global unity”, that all local churches are not independent.
-They support and maintain stable and close connections with one another.
+In 1982, the Church began their overseas ministry, and first established "The Church of God in Macau".
+For more than 30 years, the church has established meeting places in 59 cities.
+This Church is different from other denominational churches in terms of its practice of “global unity”, that all local churches are not independent, and that they support and maintain stable and close connections with one another.

-In 1983, the Church of God in Hong Kong established the Light and Love Home as a non-profit organization to further serve the community, especially the needed ones, and to preach the Gospel.
-Light and Love Home has already developed their services to other countries apart from Hong Kong and to serve the local people.
-Light and Love Home promotes its international services to different countries including Madagascar, to especially care for the orphans, set up orphanages and schools and to provide educational sponsorships and scholarships.
+In 1983, the Church established the "Light and Love Home" as a non-profit organization to serve the community, especially the needy, and to preach the Gospel.
+The Home has already developed its services to other countries to serve the locals.
+The Home promotes its international services to different countries including Madagascar, to especially care for the orphans, set up orphanages and schools, and to provide educational sponsorships and scholarships.

 Organization

 The Church of God in Hong Kong obeys the teachings of the bible that the church is being ministered by a group of elders who are more mature among the brothers and sisters.
 Some elders steadfastly pray and preach as full-time co-workers, some are on-the-job while all of them devote themselves and shepherd the young ones.
-The Church of God in Hong Kong also sets to serve the household.
+The Church also sets to serve the household.